 This toy has ridiculously high reviews, but Avery has never once in his adult life touched a ball – let alone a ball on a track.
 He used to play with the Catit Senses Play Circuit when he was a kitten, and it’s sort of in the same vein as this, but even then it didn’t hold his attention for long.
 I have to list this item high up on this list, however, considering everybody else’s cat seems to like it (at least it feels that way!).
 Too bad this is an almost certain no-go with my Avery!

 Quite a few cats go gaga for catnip, and there’s no better way to take advantage than with one of the many catnip toys on the market.
 It’s, in my opinion, a good idea to hide these whenever you get home, and pull them out during the day, right before you leave for work or any sort of outing.
 Cats do really seem to like change in their environment, and love toys more when they are gone long enough to miss them.
-If your cat’s the type to go crazy for catnip, rotating through a different catnip toy each day of the week, or from one week to the next, might just be enough to keep an indoor kitty home alone entertained in your absence.
+If your cat’s the type to go crazy for catnip, rotating through a different catnip toy each day of the week, or from one week to the next, might just be enough to keep an indoor kitty home alone entertained in your absence, playing solo with cat toys for long enough to be tuckered out at least a touch by the time you’re home.
 Obsessed with adorable catnip toys like me?
 Check out what I think are some of the cutest catnip toys around here.

 A yank-on-a-string cat toy is, in my opinion, one of the most unique types of toys you get for cats to play with by themselves when home alone.
 Hanging one on a doorknob is easy enough, and if your cat is anything like mine and loves to jump, it seems like the ideal way to get some energy out.
 I really need to grab one to try out with Avery!